Nadia Nadim: Paris Saint-Germain

 On 3 January 2019, Nadim signed for Paris Saint-Germain.

 On 9 July 2019, Nadim extended her contract for Paris Saint-Germain after a successful first season.
 She was later rewarded with the captain's armband and named the team's vice captain for the 2019–20 season.
 She scored 13 goals and made 13 assists in 16 league and cup games.

 Racing Louisville FC

 On 9 June 2021, Nadim signed with Racing Louisville FC, returning to the NWSL four years after leaving Portland Thorns FC for Manchester City.

 In September 2021, with the NWSL reeling from abuse scandals, she accused NJ/NY Gotham FC management of forging her signature on a contract extension so they could trade her rights to Portland in January 2016.
 She also accused league staffers of pressuring her to have a surgery for her season-ending ACL injury in the United States rather than abroad, threatening that "if something went wrong with the surgery outside of US they could consider taking actions against me."

+Nadim's Racing Louisville contract expired in December 2023.
+She left Racing Louisville as the club's best ever goal scorer.

+AC Milan

+On 27 January 2024, Nadim signed with AC Milan for the rest of the 2023–24 season.
+On 26 March 2025, AC Milan announced that Nadim would be on loan with Hammarby IF for the remainder of the season.
+After she left for Hammerby she complained that her coach in Milan, Suzanne Bakker, made her feel like "training in the refugee camp was better".
+Nadia being from Afghanistan, and played football in a refugee camp.